kejian-tong/kejian-tong/README.md

 ## Hi there 👋

-I am an entry-level Software Engineer with a keen interest in backend development, distributed systems, and cloud technologies.
+I am an entry-level Software Engineer with a keen interest in backend development,full-stack, distributed systems, and cloud technologies.
 I am continuously learning and improving my skills to build efficient and scalable applications.

 ## 🚀 What I'm Working On